Elijah-Bodden/My-Simulacrum/README.md

 ## Training and inference
 To set up and train:
 Create a pod (1xA40 works) with [this template](https://www.runpod.io/console/gpu-cloud?template=v2ickqhz9s&ref=6i7fkpdz)
-Connect and run the following to set up, replacing {YOUR WANDB KEY} and both {YOUR GH USERNAME}'s with the appropriate values:
+Connect and run the following to set up, replacing both {YOUR GH USERNAME}'s with the appropriate value:
 ```bash
 wget https://raw.githubusercontent.com/{YOUR GH USERNAME}/My-Simulacrum/main/run.bash && bash run.bash {YOUR WANDB KEY} {YOUR GH USERNAME}
 ```
-If you don't want to log on Weights and Biases, delete the value `wandb_project` in config.yml and type some random bullshit for {YOUR WANDB KEY}

 To make sure your examples are being formatted right (after running setup script) run:
 ```
 wget https://raw.githubusercontent.com/{YOUR GH USERNAME}/My-Simulacrum/main/testformat.py